Fed's Rosengren: 'Modest' QE3 cut may make sense in a few months

 The Fed's policy-setting panel, of which Rosengren is a voting member this year, next meets June 18-19.

-The Fed has said it will continue to buy assets until it sees substantial improvement in the labor market outlook.
-Rosengren on Wednesday repeated his view that the job market has not yet reached that point.
+The Fed has said it will continue to buy assets until it sees substantial improvement in the labor market outlook Rosengren on Wednesday repeated that he does not believe the job market has yet reached that point.

 "Significant accommodation remains appropriate at this time," he said, noting that unemployment, at 7.5 percent, is still "quite high," and inflation is well below the Fed's 2-percent target.